John Pirie (ship): Career

 John Pirie was pushed on shore in another storm on 23 September 1841 at Aldinga Bay after breaking both anchor lines.
-She was refloated and sailed back to Port Adelaide for repairs several weeks later.
+It was refloated and sailed back to Port Adelaide for repairs several weeks later.
 At the same time, Sydney newspapers carried advertisements that the John Pirie would be for sale in excellent order when it reached Sydney.
 It remained under repair until the end of January 1842, at which time it sailed to New Zealand with 16 passengers and cargo.

 Fate

-She departed Hobart Town for Port Albert, Victoria on 25 August 1848 where she loaded cattle to return to Hobart.
-She was overdue reaching Hobart Town at the end of 1848.
+It departed Hobart Town for Port Albert, Victoria on 25 August 1848 where it loaded cattle to return to Hobart.
+It was overdue reaching Hobart Town at the end of 1848.
 Wreckage was discovered on 3 October 1850 on the southwestern side of Prime Seal Island in the Furneaux Group in Bass Strait.